vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/clan/practice/_index.md

     - madhusUdana-sarasvatI initiated many sannyAsins from other dvija-varNa-s with the intention of protecting brAhmaNa sannyAsins as suggested by bIrbal \[[IMG](http://i.imgur.com/WLSY6VL.jpg)\].
     - matsyendranAtha's 1k year old tradition initiates non-brAhmaNa sannyAsins as well.

-## jAti position relative to mlecCha-s
-- mlecCha-s were in practice treated better than the lowest strata of the native society.
-This made sense since they brought with them military and economic power which hindus wanted to deal with, and since they were located outside India.
-- This proved mal-adaptive when the mlecCha-s started living and breeding in the Arya lands.
-For example: A low-jAti person converted to a muslim or christian would be treated much better.
-This contributed to their increase in numbers. (../More [here](future/).)

 ## Elsewhere
 - Bali - [W](https://en.wikipedia.org/wiki/Balinese_caste_system).